Azure/azure-powershell/src/AppConfiguration/docs/Test-AzAppConfigurationStoreNameAvailability.md

 The specified name is already in use.
 False         AlreadyExists

-This command tests availability of the application configuration store name.
+This command tests availability of the app configuration store name.

 ## PARAMETERS